BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/algorithmic-composition/2-markov-chains.md

 };
 ```

-We can use is, e.g., in a [Pbind](https://doc.sccode.org/Classes/Pbind.html):
+We can use it, e.g., in a [Pbind](https://doc.sccode.org/Classes/Pbind.html):

 ```isc
 (